-Yale Forest Forum (YFF).
-Several times a year, the Global Institute convenes forums on significant issues in forest sustainability, with participants drawn from the widest possible array of individuals both affecting and affected by forest policies, including those working in government, business, conservation, academia, and community-based organizations.
+Several times a year, the Global Institute convenes forums on significant issues in forest sustainability, with participants drawn from the widest possible range of individuals both affecting and affected by forest policies, including those working in government, business, conservation, academia, and community-based organizations.
 Most forums include both a formal panel presentation, open to the public, and a workshop session.
 They provide an opportunity for diverse interests to meet and exchange ideas, and have led to ongoing dialogue concerning forestry problems and solutions.